 “The theme for Holocaust Memorial Day this year is the “Power of Words” and how they can be deployed for good or evil.
 I am so proud that our Community Champions and survivors of the Srebrenica genocide, such as Hasan Hasanović and Dr Fatima Dautbašić-Klempić, are using their voices to warn against hatred and intolerance.”

-In addition to these events, many other Community Champions spoke and volunteered at events to remember the Holocaust and subsequent genocides.
-We are grateful to all Remembering Srebrenica’s Community Champions who work tirelessly throughout the year to ensure we can learn from the horrors of the past to create a brighter future
+In addition to these community action events, many other Community Champions spoke and volunteered at community action to remember the Holocaust and subsequent genocides.
+We are grateful to all Remembering Srebrenica’s Community Champions who work tirelessly throughout the year to ensure we can learn from the horrors of the past to create a brighter future.